-We recommend that you configure your network router with Quality of Service (QoS) settings to ensure that your voice data is prioritised over other network traffic in your business.
+Obviously everyone wants their calls to be the very best quality possible.
+The way you can achieve this is implementing Quality of Service (QoS) on your network.
+CircleLoop is an app-based service and works differently to traditional VoIP, so your setup needs to be slightly different.
+If you'd first like to know more about Quality of Service then this video will explain what it is and why it's important.
+Configuring QoS on your network router ensures that your voice data is prioritised over other network traffic in your business.
 This is vital to ensure that other activity happening on your network doesn't impact call quality and stability.
 When your network isn't stable this can cause information to get lost in transit which in turn means gaps in conversations, reduced call quality and even call drops.

 Please refer to your router's instruction manual when applying the following settings and remember to always backup your current settings before making any changes.
 If you're not familiar with network management then please take advise from somebody who understands your network before applying any changes.

 Our applications use WebRTC processes and therefore signalling for calls is performed over standard web ports (80 and 443).
 Unlike traditional VoIP solutions which often use SIP for signalling, there's no additional ports which typically need to be opened on your network.